userjack6880/Open-DMARC-Analyzer/docs/SUPPORT.md

 # Software Support Chart

 Due to the limited time available to developrs to maintain support, dates must be set where support must end.
-The following is a chart outlining the support shedule for Open DMARC Analyzer.
+The following is a chart outlining the support shedule for Open Report Analyzer.

 | Version                             | Support Level    | Released         | End of Support   | End of Life      |
 | ----------------------------------- | ---------------- | ---------------- | ---------------- | ---------------- |